sanyaade/Package/README.md

 It is advised you open the file `documentation.html` and read through to learn how to use the library.

-To build the package you will need [redcarpet](https://github.com/tanoku/redcarpet) installed to parse the markdown.
-If you have it, simply run `make`.
+To build the package simply run `make`.

 The built package is called `Spark.zip`.